rob-myers/rob-myers.github.io/docs/plan.md

     - ✅ Fix speed of path traversal
     - 🚧 Debug + Clean

-- 🚧 LocalNavPath can start/end inside a doorway
-  - ✅ door entry/exit just outside doorway
-  - ✅ ensure pulled path 2nd/penultimate not inside doorway by removing points
-  - ✅ `nodeToMeta` doorId and roomId are clearly understood
-    - _nav node has doorId_ iff tri intersects door rect
-    - _nav node has roomId_ iff tri has ≥ 2 points in room
-      i.e. could be totally in room, or in doorway with 1 edge in room.
-    - cannot expect nav node with doorId to _always_ have a roomId, due to particular triangulation
-  - ✅ LocalNavPath has alternating node/edge paths
-  - ✅ discard 1-path when end in doorway and room changes across door nodes
-  - ✅ if start navnode with doorId not inside door, light should trigger
-  - ✅ if player ends in a doorway, lights shouldn't switch, because have not entered another room
-  - ✅ if player starts in a doorway and enter new room, light should switch
-  - ✅ exit-room/enter-door should trigger when end in door
-  - 🚧 when start in doorway and navigate back, should not zig-zag

 - 🚧 GlobalNavPath
   - alternating edge/localNavPath (should fix immediate light change)